Gilead Community Services v. Town of Cromwell

 Combating Disability Discrimination by Local Governments

-In October 2021, Relman Colfax obtained a precedent-setting $5.2 million jury verdict in a case involving the Town of Cromwell’s discrimination against a group home for men with mental health disabilities.
+In August 2024, Relman Colfax obtained a precedent-setting $2.2 million appellate decision in a case involving the Town of Cromwell’s discrimination against a group home for men with mental health disabilities.
 Gilead Community Services, a non-profit serving people with mental health disabilities in Connecticut since 1968, sought to open a six-person home in Cromwell, Connecticut.
 Responding to the discriminatory opposition of neighbors, Cromwell waged a campaign that resulted in the closure of the home in August 2015.

-The jury’s verdict sent a clear message to towns throughout the state of Connecticut that exclusion of group homes for people with disabilities violates federal law and will not be tolerated.
-The firm is committed to fighting such exclusion and ensuring the opportunity for people experiencing mental health disabilities to live in the community, critical work given findings by the U.S. Surgeon General that as many as one in five people it the United States will experience mental health disabilities during their lifetimes.
+The decision from the U.S. Court of Appeals for the Second Circuit sends a clear message to local governments around the country that discrimination against group homes for people with disabilities violates federal law and will not be tolerated.
+The firm is committed to fighting such discrimination and ensuring the opportunity for people experiencing mental health disabilities to live in the community.
+This work is critical given the U.S. Surgeon General’s findings that as many as one in five people in the United States will experience mental health disabilities during their lifetimes.

 Background